symbol/symbol-docs/source/getting-started/first-application.rst

    The new mosaic id is: 7cdf3b117a3c40cc

 The transaction should appear as confirmed after ±15 seconds.
-If the terminal raises an error, check the error code meaning :ref:`here <status-errors>`.
+If the terminal raises an error, you can check the error code's meaning  :ref:`here <status-errors>`.

 ******************
 Sending the ticket
 ******************

-Now that we have defined the mosaic, we are going to send one ticket unit to a customer announcing a :ref:`TransferTransaction <transfer-transaction>`.
+Now that we have defined the mosaic, we will send one ticket unit to a customer announcing a :ref:`TransferTransaction <transfer-transaction>`.

 1. Open a new file, and define a **TransferTransaction** with the following values.